 Calculating time in Excel can be very frustrating.
 When all you want to do is sum a column of times to get the total, but for some reason you end up with a random number like in the example below.

-Let me explain what’s going on with Excel and summing time.
+Let me explain what’s going on and how to calculate time in Excel.